scality/cloudserver/docs/developers/s3-compatible-backend.rst

     }
     },

-Adding support in Zenko Orbit
+Adding Support in Zenko Orbit
 #############################

 This can only be done by our core developpers' team.
 If that’s what you’re